Towns in the Overberg Menu

 |

 Riviersonderend is a small farming community which developed out of a service to the farms in the surrounding area.
 It has a very peaceful and rural atmosphere with cattle and sheep lazily roaming the green pastures.
 The mountain water is brown in colour (caused by organic plant material) and originates from the southern slope of the Riviersonderend mountains.
 It is believed to be the purest drinking water in this country.
+There are many beautiful walks and hikes to take and nature lovers will delight in the breathtaking views across the valley. |

 Read more...